 What if I Don’t Get Approved for a Total Rewards Visa Credit Card?

-If you don’t get approved because of the 5/24 Rule, you can either do but wait for the first of those five cards you opened to roll off your credit profile, or you can consider alternative cards, such as these.
+If you don’t get approved because of the 5/24 Rule, you can either do but wait for the first of those five cards you opened to roll off your credit profile, or you can consider alternative cards.

 If you don’t get approved because of inferior credit, then you should consider the Capital One Platinum card – one of the absolute best cards for consumers with impaired credit or no credit history.
 The card imposes no annual fee and it offers an automatic credit-limit increase after five, consecutive on-time payments.